ulebuntupro/archlinux-grub-bootloader-fixed/README.md

 sudo zsh repair-bootloader-kernel-arch

 AFTER ALL HAVE RUN, MAY SOME DEVICE NEED ADJUST FROM BIOS LAKE:

+!THIS IS ONLY MY DIRECTORY AFTER RUN SCRIPT AND DIR FROM MY BIOS

 /boot/EFI/EFI/grub/grubx64.efi

 ___________________________________________
 please adjust from grub-customizer wich kernel still your default a booting && dont-forget save configuration after open
 ___________________________________________